 Business structure types: limited company vs sole trader vs partnership

-An introduction to the main kinds of business structure: sole trader, company and partnership.
+An introduction to the main kinds of business structure: sole trader, company and partnership and the pros and cons of each.

 The way in which your business grows, pays tax, takes big decisions and deals with liabilities will depend on its legal structure.